afrazkhan/akinaka/README.md

 This requires that Akinaka is run from either an account or instance profile which can use sts:assume to assume both the `source-role-arn` and `destination-role-arn`.
 This is true even if you are running on the account that `destination-role-arn` is on.

-The following policy is needed for usage of this subcommand:
+The following policy is needed for usage of this subcommand, attach it to the role you'll be assuming:

     {
         "Version": "2012-10-17",